-The 2022 Competition will be held during the 2022 season of An Appalachian Summer Festival on July 24 at 2pm in Rosen Concert Hall at the Broyhill Music Center (813 Rivers Street, Boone, NC), on the campus of Appalachian State University.
+The 2023 Competition will be held during the 2023 season of An Appalachian Summer Festival on July 1 from 2-5pm in Rosen Concert Hall at the Broyhill Music Center (813 Rivers Street, Boone, NC), on the campus of Appalachian State University.

 FIRST PLACE WINNER will receive a cash prize of $2,500, as well as an invitation to perform during the Festival season following the competition.
 A First Place Winner is not eligible to return for future competitions.

 SECOND PLACE WINNER will receive a cash prize of $2,000.
 Should the First Place Winner be unable to perform during the following Festival season, the Second Place Winner will be invited to fulfill this engagement.

 THIRD PLACE WINNER will receive a cash prize of $1,500.